adamzvolanek/DevRackDocs/backup_dockers.md

 ## Restoring

-To restore via a backup, navigate to `alexandria/Settings/BackupMainV2/` and select the 'Restore Appdata' tab.
+To restore via a backup, navigate to `alexandria/Settings/BackupMainV2/` and select the "Restore Appdata" tab.

-Verify the 'Source Directory' and 'Destination Directory' match the configuration above and options should appear as a drop-down to 'Select a Backup Set to Restore'.
+Verify the "Source Directory" and "Destination Directory" match the configuration above and options should appear as a drop-down to "Select a Backup Set to Restore".

-Select a backup and click 'Restore'.
+Select a backup and click "Restore".